Nirav4023286/Project-for-Angular-5/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # Project-for-Angular-5
+This project theme is recipes been displayed on the home page as you can add and edit the recipe.